Euro Cross 2025: who, what and when guide - Athletics Weekly

 This year's event in Lagoa will be the fourth time that Portugal has hosted the championships after Oeiras (1997), Albufeira (2010) and Lisbon (2019).

-Great Britain has historically done well at Euro Cross and tops the all-time table with 201 medals, including 89 of them being gold.
+Great Britain has historically done well at Euro Cross and tops the all-time table with 201 medals, with 89 of them being gold.

-At last year's edition in Antalya, Great Britain secured six gold medals, with Will Barnicoat (U23), Phoebe Anderson (U23) and Innes FitzGerald (U20) walking away with individual honours.
+At last year's edition in Antalya, Great Britain secured six gold medals – Will Barnicoat (U23), Phoebe Anderson (U23) and Innes FitzGerald (U20) walked away with individual honours.

 International stars to watch out for this year include the likes of Jimmy Gressier, Nadia Battocletti, Isaac Nader and Diane van Es.